Skip to Main Content

 Cornell Library at Vermont Law & Graduate School

-International & Foreign Law Research Guide: International Law Basics
+International & Foreign Law Research: International Law Basics

 What is International Law?